 Looking for a quick island getaway but wanting to stay in the US, I found myself in St. Croix, Virgin Islands.
-My friend from British Virgin Islands insisted I go there instead.
+My friend from the British Virgin Islands insisted I go there instead.
 However, I wanted to support the US economy for a change.

 easy like sunday morning!